-• When cleaning the iPad screen, use a soft, dry, anti-static cloth.

-• Do not lean on or place anything heavy against the screen.

-• Do not drop the iPad.

-• Avoid touching the iPad screen with a pencil, pen or other blunt object.
+- When cleaning the device screen, use a soft, dry, anti-static cloth. - Do not lean on or place anything heavy against the screen. - Do not drop the device. - Avoid touching the device screen with a pencil, pen or other blunt object.
 Use an appropriate stylus if necessary.

-d) Security
+3.4 Security

-• Students are responsible for the safety and security of their school-issued iPad.

-\circ iPads should not be stored in a vehicle and should never be left in view in a vehicle, locked or unlocked.

-$\circ\;$ Labels, stickers, screen protectors and cases placed on the iPad by the technology department shall not be removed or tampered with.

-• Do not lend your iPad to anyone.
+- Students are responsible for the safety and security of their school-issued device. - Devices should not be stored/left in a vehicle, locked or unlocked. - Labels, stickers, screen protectors and cases placed on the device by the technology department shall not be removed or tampered with. - Do not lend your device to anyone.

-4.0 Using Your iPad At School
+4.0 USING YOUR DEVICE AT SCHOOL

-a) Forgotten or uncharged iPads

-• A working iPad is required for each class.
-If your iPad is left at home or is not charged, you will not be excused from any missed homework or assignments.
+- 4.1 Forgotten or uncharged devices 30 A working device is required for each class.
+If your device is left at home or is not charged, you will not be excused from any missed homework or assignments. - 4.2 Loaner devices Loaner devices may be issued to students when their assigned device is sent for repairs.
+Loaners are not available for devices that are left at home or are uncharged. - 4.3 Wallpapers A standard wallpaper will be preset on your device.
+Any changes to the wallpaper must be school appropriate. - 4.4 Sound Sound must be muted while in class, unless permission is obtained from the teacher.

-b) Sound

-• Sound must be muted while in class, unless permission is obtained from the teacher.

-c) Content

-• All content (music, games, apps, files, backgrounds, etc,) must be school appropriate and used in a responsible manner.

-d) Use of Camera and Audio Recording

-iPads are equipped with cameras that are capable of taking still photos as well as video.
-All photos, videos, and audio recordings that are taken or reside on the iPad must be appropriate and are subject to inspection by district staff at any time.
+- 4.5 Content All content (music, games, apps, files, etc,) must be school appropriate and used in a responsible manner. - 4.6 Use of Camera and Audio Recording devices are equipped with cameras that are capable of taking still photos as well as video.
+All photos, videos, and audio recordings that are taken or reside on the device must be appropriate and are subject to inspection by district staff at any time.
 Students are not allowed to take pictures/videos/audio of staff, students and/or visitors without express prior consent of those individuals.
 All pictures/videos/audio must be school appropriate.
-Absolutely no pictures or videos are to be taken in locker rooms and restrooms.

-Any violation of this directive will result in discipline measures.

-e) Internet at Home

-• Students are allowed to access wireless networks away from school.

-• Parent supervision is an expectation while the iPad is not at school.

-• NMCS has a filtering device and will be diligent in our attempts to block objectionable sites.
+Absolutely no pictures or videos are to be taken in locker rooms and rest rooms.
+Any violation of this directive will result in discipline measures. - 4.7 Internet at Home Students are allowed to access wireless networks away from school.
+Parent supervision is an expectation while the device is not at school.
+NMCS has a filtering device at school and will be diligent in our attempts to block objectionable sites.

-5.0 Managing Your Files
+5.0 MANAGING YOUR FILES

-Students may save documents directly on the iPad using Google Drive, Schoology, other cloud-based storage, or email documents to teachers or themselves as a backup. iPad malfunctions are not an acceptable excuse for not submitting work.

-• If printing is necessary, the document can be emailed to a teacher or printed from the student's cloud account on a desktop computer.

-$\circ\,$ NMCS does not guarantee 100% uptime on our network.
+- 5.1 Saving Documents Students may save documents directly on the device or online using DropBox, Schoology or other cloud-based storage, or email documents to teachers or themselves as a backup. device malfunctions are not an acceptable excuse for not submitting work. - 5.2 Printing From devices Printing at school will not be allowed from student devices.
+If printing is necessary, the document can be emailed to a teacher. - 5.3 Network NMCS does not guarantee 100% uptime on our network.
 The district is not responsible for lost or missing data.

-6.0 Content Management
+6.0 CONTENT MANAGEMENT